 A named endowed institute or center enables Caltech to launch a strategic initiative to expand knowledge in a key area and to make a sustained, significant contribution in that area through research and teaching.
 The institute or center's faculty leaders apply this funding to build a pioneering, robust program.
 Funds may be used to provide research groups with reliable funding, establish graduate and postdoctoral fellowships, invite distinguished visitors, support interdisciplinary collaborations, host academic and public seminars, renovate laboratories, and purchase equipment, among other things.
 Opportunities are currently available in both the humanities and social sciences; please see below for more information.

 The Einstein Papers Project engages in one of the most ambitious scholarly publishing ventures undertaken in the history of science.
 The Collected Papers of Albert Einstein provides the first complete picture of Einstein's massive written legacy that ranges from his first work on the special and general theories of relativity and the origins of quantum theory to his active involvement with international collaboration and cooperation, human rights, education, and disarmament.

-A unique aspect of Caltech's humanities group is its close relationship with The Huntington Library, Art Collections, and Botanical Gardens, which provides our faculty and students with access to its prized collection of rare books and manuscripts.
+A unique aspect of Caltech's humanities group is its close relationship with The Huntington Library, Art Museum, and Botanical Gardens, which provides our faculty and students with access to its prized collection of rare books and manuscripts.
 In addition, the Eleanor Searle Visiting Professorship brings leading scholars in the field to Caltech to teach for HSS and pursue their own research through The Huntington collections, while a joint postdoctoral instructor program attracts young scholars for research and teaching.